Valdez Snowmachine Club Hill Climb, April 20-21 (22)

 |Ferry Terminal||Thompson Pass|

-Weather Forecast: Friday cloudy with low visibility, 1-2″ (2-5cm) snow.
-Saturday cloudy with trace of snow possible.
+Weather Forecast: Saturday cloudy with low visibility, 1″ (2.5cm) snow possible.
+Sunday cloudy.
 Temperatures at 3000′ near freezing during the day, below freezing at night.
-Light winds.
+Light to moderate winds.

 Additional Info & Media